inveniosoftware-attic/flask-appfactory/docs/tut_app.rst

 The ``EXTENSIONS`` defines the list of extensions that Flask-AppFactory should load.
 You'll see that in addition to ``myexts.sqlalchemy`` we also load ``flask_appfactory.ext.jinja2``.
 This extension is needed in order to make the template loader aware of the order of packages.
+We also load ``flask_celeryext:FlaskCeleryExt``, which will be explained in detail in Step 4 together with ``BROKER_URL``.

 Application factory